SimonSchwaiger/ros-ml-container/README.md

 - __opensource__: Open source drivers for your video card (On most distributions, open source drivers are installed for AMD and Intel GPUs by default).

-- __intel__: Open source intel drivers with either the unofficial OpenCL loader from your Linux distribution (for example, for ubuntu the unofficial loader can be installed using _sudo apt install ocl-icd-opencl-dev_) or the official [OpenCL runtime for Intel processors](https://software.intel.com/content/www/us/en/develop/articles/opencl-drivers.html) installed.
+- __intel__: Same as opensource.

-- __amdpro__: Either the [amdgpu-pro](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-21-10) driver, the unofficial [opencl-amd aur package](https://aur.archlinux.org/packages/opencl-amd/) on Arch-based Linux distributions or the [ROCm-OpenCL-Runtime](https://github.com/RadeonOpenCompute/ROCm-OpenCL-Runtime) must be installed in order to access your AMD GPU's OpenCL capabilities on the Linux host. __When using this type of acceleration the first time, the amdgpu-pro driver will automatically be downloaded and placed in the same directory as the build script, in order for the driver to be copied into and installed in the docker image.__
+- __amd__: Either the [amdgpu-pro](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-21-10) driver, the unofficial [opencl-amd aur package](https://aur.archlinux.org/packages/opencl-amd/) on Arch-based Linux distributions or the [ROCm-OpenCL-Runtime](https://github.com/RadeonOpenCompute/ROCm-OpenCL-Runtime) must be installed in order to access your AMD GPU's OpenCL capabilities on the Linux host.

 - __nvidia__: [Proprietary Nvidia GPU driver](https://www.nvidia.com/de-de/drivers/unix/) and [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed on your system.
 Pudget Systems has a good [guide](https://www.pugetsystems.com/labs/hpc/Workstation-Setup-for-Docker-with-the-New-NVIDIA-Container-Toolkit-nvidia-docker2-is-deprecated-1568/) for the installation process.

 ## Usage

 A [Skript](./buildandrun.sh) is provided to automatically build and run the container.
-The means of GPU acceleration can be passed through using the *GRAPHICS_PLATFORM* environment variable, the default is __cpu__.
+The means of GPU acceleration can be passed through using the `GRAPHICS_PLATFORM` environment variable, the default is __cpu__.
 The first build will take quite a while, but consecutive builds will be faster, since docker caches each stage of the build.
-However, changing the *GRAPHICS_PLATFORM* will cause a full rebuild of the container.
+However, changing the `GRAPHICS_PLATFORM` will cause a full rebuild of the container.

-Additionally, a python version other than 3.8 (the Ubuntu 20.04 default) can be specified using the *PYTHONVER* environment variable.
+Additionally, a python version other than 3.8 (the Ubuntu 20.04 default) can be specified using the `PYTHONVER` environment variable.

-Arguments for the run command can be specified using the *DOCKER_RUN_ARGS* environment variable.
+Arguments for the run command can be specified using the `DOCKER_RUN_ARGS` environment variable.

 Example for running the container with acceleration set to __opensource__, python version 3.7 and forwarding of port 6006 to the host:
-*GRAPHICS_PLATFORM=opensource PYTHONVER=3.7 DOCKER_RUN_ARGS="-p 6006:6006" ./buildandrun.sh*
+`GRAPHICS_PLATFORM=opensource PYTHONVER=3.7 DOCKER_RUN_ARGS="-p 6006:6006" ./buildandrun.sh`

 __If you are running the container in Windows under WSL2, you need execute the script from within the Ubuntu shell of WSL.
-If the script does not execute due to files having the wrong line endings, you can run *find . -type f -print0 | xargs -0 dos2unix* in the ros-ml-container directory to change all the line endings to the unix style.__
+If the script does not execute due to files having the wrong line endings, you can run `find . -type f -print0 | xargs -0 dos2unix` in the ros-ml-container directory to change all the line endings to the unix style.__

-Upon the first build, an *src* folder and *requirements.txt* are created in the scirpts directory, if they do not already exist. *src* is intended for ROS packages to be placed into.
+Upon the first build, an `src` folder and `requirements.txt` are created in the scirpts directory, if they do not already exist. `src` is intended for ROS packages to be placed into.
 During the build, this folder is copied into the image, dependencies of all packages are installed and the workspace is compiled.
-The Python3 packages defined in *requirements.txt* are installed using Pip in a virtual environment located at */myenv* within the image.
-Since the ROS and Python packages are part of the image, changes in *src* or *requirements.txt* cause a partial rebuild and changes made in the container do not carry over from container to host.
+The Python3 packages defined in `requirements.txt` are installed using Pip in a virtual environment located at `/myenv` within the image.
+Since the ROS and Python packages are part of the image, changes in `src` or `requirements.txt` cause a partial rebuild and changes made in the container do not carry over from container to host.

-The [app](./app) folder is intended to contain configuration files (for example *.rviz*) and scripts.
-This folder is mounted to the container at */app* and is automatically changed into upon container startup.
+The [`app`](./app) folder is intended to contain configuration files (for example *.rviz*) and scripts.
+This folder is mounted to the container at `/app` and is automatically changed into upon container startup.
 This means, that scripts can be edited on the host and tested inside the container, without requiring a rebuild.
 Additionally, saved data and generated plots can be saved in this directory in order to be shared between host and different container sessions.

 Containers are automatically deleted after shutdown.
 The generated images must be [removed manually](https://docs.docker.com/engine/reference/commandline/rmi/).